 Northwestern University - Mechanical Engineering (PhD)

-Hello, my name is Ed and I am a math and physics tutor.
+Hello, my name is Ed and I am a math tutor.
 I received my Ph.D. in Mechanical Engineering from Northwestern University and I previously worked in the automotive industry as a senior engineering specialist for 28 years.
 In my spare time, I worked with elementary through high school students coaching FIRST Robotics in my kids’ school district for 8 years.
-After taking an early retirement recently and moving to the bay area, I’ve decided to continue doing what I love: working with students.
+After taking an early retirement and moving to the Bay Area, I decided to continue doing what I love: working with students.

 I tutored my two kids since they were in elementary school.
-I worked with them on my specialties, math and physics, all the way through high school.
-As a result, they were able to fully understand these concepts and excelled in the classroom and in their extracurricular activities, both earning a 4.0 GPA and top percentile standardized test scores.
+I worked with them on math all the way through high school.
+As a result, they were able to fully understand the mathematical concepts and excelled in the classroom.
+They both earned a 4.0 GPA and top percentile standardized test scores.
 After receiving offers from many top schools, both of them chose to attend Stanford University.

-In addition to math and physics tutoring, I also work with students and parents on all the challenges associated with applying to colleges.
-Recently having gone through the same process with both of my kids, I know how much stress there is regarding college admissions.
-I found that just a little guidance can go a long way for a student and their parents.
+In addition to math tutoring, I also work with students and parents on all the challenges associated with applying to colleges, including ACT/SAT Test Prep.
+Having recently gone through the same process with both of my kids, I know how much stress there is regarding college admissions.
+I found that just a little guidance can go a long way for students and their parents.

 Minimum lesson time is one hour per session.